United States v. Khalid Sheikh Mohammed: Trial date

+On May 6, 2024, the U.S. Department of Defense released a media invitation for the pre-trial hearings scheduled from July 15 to August 9, 2024, and again on February 3, 2025, for April 23 to May 16, 2025.

 Resignation of Major Jason Wright

-In 2011, Jason Wright was appointed to serve as Mohammed's military counsel.
-In April 2014 Wright went on record that he felt the United States Army was making him choose between his military career, and his responsibilities to his client.
+In 2011, US Army Captain Jason Wright was appointed to serve as Mohammed's military counsel.
+In April 2014 Wright went on record that he felt the United States Army was making him choose between his military career and his responsibilities to his client when it sought to reassign him.
 Wright described how he had spent the previous three years building a rapport with Mohammed, and that the military would undermine his right to a fair trial by reassigning him.
-Wright said he felt he had no choice but to resign his Army commission and continue to represent Mohammed as a civilian.
+Wright said he had no choice under the Sixth Amendment's right to counsel other than to resign his Army commission and continue to represent Mohammed as a civilian.

-Wright had been arguing that he needed access to classified records of Mohammed's three years of interrogations in CIA custodyinterrogations the CIA has acknowledged included waterboarding and other forms of torture.
 Wright was promoted from Captain to Major in September 2012.
 Army lawyers normally attend a year of graduate school, when they are promoted to Major.
 While most officers take that year of schooling immediately, Wright followed the procedure to apply for a deferral of his training.
-He received a one-year deferral, but when that expired he felt his responsibilities to Mohammed required him to resign, so he could continue to be his counsel, as a civilian.
+He received a one-year deferral but was denied a referral by The Judge Advocate General the next year after Jason Wright and the 9/11 capital defense teams discovered and spoke out against allegations of governmental misconduct, to include "the release of a half-million defense attorney emails to prosecutors, the discovery of hidden microphones placed by the FBI in attorney-client conference rooms, and allegations that FBI agents have been spying on defense teams.